-Grade 2 stakes winner Valdez leads the British team while Douglas Road, Gibralfaro, Biedermeier, City Dreamer, Lonely Weekend, Snowie Hill, Include It, Gostisbehere and Archanova anchor the American squad.
+Grade 2 stakes winner Valdez leads the British team while Lemonade Thursday, Douglas Road, Gibralfaro, Biedermeier, City Dreamer, Lonely Weekend, Include It, Senor Seville, Make A Stand, Twenty Years On and Gostisbehere anchor the American squad.

 Big, robust chestnut owns eight wins, four seconds, three thirds for trainer Alan King in Britain.
 He won twice over hurdles and won his first three chase starts, including a 24-length romp at Newbury and a Grade 2 stakes win at Doncaster.
 He finished fifth in the Grade I Arkle at Cheltenham in 2014.
 He made his long anticipated return at Newbury in February, 2018, finishing third behind Arkle winner Altior and Politologue.
 The veteran chaser finished third in a Grade 3 chase and second in a featured chase at Newbury in the spring of 2019 and came back in the fall to win a handicap chase at Hereford.
 A star.

 Purchased at Fasig-Tipton's Horses-in-Training Sale in July, 2015, the son of Empire Maker won two in a row at Monmouth Park.
 He finished third, beaten a head and a nose, in a $78,000 allowance at Parx in 2016.
 The bay gelding made his timber debut in March, 2018, finishing second, beaten a head at Piedmont.
 He returned to finish second at the Elkridge-Harford Point-to-Point.
 In the fall of 2018, he won an allowance timber at Pennsylvania Hunt Cup.
 He hit the board in two starts over timber the spring of 2019.
 Aiming at big Maryland races in 2021.

 Purchased privately by Riverdee in 2017, the son of The Factor rattled off a win and three seconds, including a game effort in a $140,000 allowance at Kentucky Downs and a strong performance at Keeneland in 2017.
 In 2018, the Arnaud Delacour trainee won a strong allowance turf race at Laurel Park and came right back to win another allowance race on the dirt at Laurel.
-Switched to Todd Wyatt in the summer of 2019, he will continue a dual-purpose career in 2020.
+Switched to Todd Wyatt in the summer of 2019, he continued a dual-purpose career in 2020, winning a strong maiden at the International Gold Cup.

 Photos by Hoofprints